Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalRichard.md

 - Drag the frame’s edges or change width in the right panel.
 - You’ll see how elements stretch, stick, or reposition.

+### References
+- Chatgpt was used figuring out how to work with constraints.
+- Youtube video's were also used for helping to understand how to work with constraints.

+Video on how to make your figma design responsive: [Make Your Web Design Responsive in 10 Minutes | Figma Tutorial](https://www.youtube.com/watch?v=gwiX0oASlEw)